Robert100-Case/README_Generator/README.md

 # README_Generator
 This server side command line program generates a README file based on user input.
+I tried to capture audio and video of the program working but my laptop audio stopped working and no amount of troubleshooting such as asking a BCS tutor for help and reinstalling screencastify or using screencast-o-matic(different app) would work.

 # Usage
 Using node.js it acts simple questions and then creates a file.